On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach: Numerics

-{\bf Non-uniform initial condition}: In the subsection, we consider a non-uniform initial condition
+{\bf Non-uniform initial condition}: Next, we consider a non-uniform initial condition, given by

 Fig. \ref{Fig_nonuniform}(a) shows the numerical solution $\rho(x, t)$ for $\delta = 0.001$ and $\epsilon = 0.001$ at $t = 10$, with $h = 10^{-4}$ and $\tau = 10^{-4}$.
-The time evolution of $a(t)$ and $b(t)$ are shown in Fig. \ref{Fig_nonuniform} (b).
-The evolution of discrete energy and the 1-st moment are shown in Fig. \ref{Fig_nonuniform} (c) and (d).
-In this case, we can also observe the energy stability and the first moment is almost a constant.
+The time evolution of $a(t)$ and $b(t)$ is shown in Fig. \ref{Fig_nonuniform} (b).
+The evolution of discrete energy and the first moment are shown in Fig. \ref{Fig_nonuniform} (c) and (d).
+In this case, we can also observe the energy stability, and the first moment is almost a constant.

 {\bf Gaussian initial distribution}: Last, we take the initial condition as a Gaussian distribution